craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 This is an experience built for players to survive and run from, not beat.
 Put a little fear back in the hearts and minds of your friends, family, or otherwise.
 I chose Kobolds as my muse because of the Tale of Tucker's Kobolds.
 Its funny, but I wished for a more Griffon McElroy's Wonderland than the basic power-dungeon designing kobolds.
 So, I built Kailkeep.

 I wanted the freedom to do what Tucker couldn't, which is bust his Kobolds to fucking bits.
-These shits work the best metals and have captured / partnered with a ***primordial idol***.
+These shits work some of the best metals on the plane and have captured / partnered with a ***primordial idol***.
 They watch deadly rooms behind walls of impenetrable yet transparent rock.
 They *want* you here.
 So they can torture you.

 But not your players.
 Again, this should be a dark, stormy night of **fun**.